-Stephen Sayadian and Mark S. Esposito chose not to have their names appear on screen as directors of this nightmare.
-Cafe Flesh takes place after the end of World War Three which is referred to in the film as the “nuclear kiss.”
-Humans huddle together in a post-apocalyptic dystopia that seethes with smoke, shadows and awful dialogue.
+Stephen Sayadian and Mark S. Esposito chose not to have their names appear on screen as the directors of this nightmare.
+Cafe Flesh takes place after the end of World War III, which is referred to in the film as the “nuclear kiss".
+Humans huddle together in a post-apocalyptic dystopia that seethes with smoke, shadows, and awful dialogue.
 The film was made in 1982.
-A time before anyone had ever heard of AIDs and we went to bed each night listening to the rattle of Reagan’s cold war saber.
+A time before anyone had ever heard of AIDs, and we went to bed each night listening to the rattle of Reagan’s Cold War saber.

-Imagine the film Cabaret with a soundtrack written by Kraftwerk, and hardcore sex skits inspired by a mix of Mtv and Cronenberg.
-Now picture a far less interesting version of this mixture and you have Cafe Flesh.
-The premise of the film is that after the war humanity mutated into two different genetically altered groups, the sex-positives and the sex-negatives.
-The sex-negatives desperately want to have sex but can not because when they get aroused they have a Clock Work Orange sort of nauseous fit.
-The government then forces all the sex-positives to become performers in clubs where the negatives can go to watch.
-It doesn’t really make sense because obviously watching these performances would arouse the negatives but don’t ask me, I didn’t make it.
+Imagine the film Cabaret with a soundtrack written by Kraftwerk, and hardcore sex skits inspired by a mix of MTV and Cronenberg.
+Now, picture a far less interesting version of this mixture, and you have Cafe Flesh.
+The premise of the film is that after the war, humanity mutated into two different genetically altered groups: the sex-positives and the sex-negatives.
+The sex-negatives desperately want to have sex, but cannot because if they get aroused, they have a Clockwork Orange sort of nauseous fit.
+The government then forces all the sex-positives to become performers in clubs where the negatives can go and watch.
+It doesn’t really make sense because, obviously, watching these performances would arouse the negatives.
+Don’t ask me, I didn’t make the movie.

 This awful film accidentally trips and falls into a vector for all kinds of socio-political and cultural forces.
-The whole film seems to not only predict the rise of AIDS, but it seems to predict the interpersonal fallout of the crisis.
-It describes the fear, nausea, paranoia and desperation of a community being torn apart.
+The whole thing seems to not only predict the rise of AIDS, but it seems to predict the interpersonal fallout of the crisis.
+It describes the fear, nausea, paranoia, and desperation of a community being torn apart by sex.

 Cafe Flesh also seems to speak to the alienated incel movement.
-We see lonely and depressed sex-negatives forced to watch from the sidelines while the lucky sex-positives parade their sexual indulgences for all to see.
-It drags in the growth of the porn industry and the rising tide of capitalism.
-The film is a disgusting little, time capsule that resonates not only with 1982 but with issues and consequences that have yet to happen.
+We see lonely and depressed sex-negatives, forced to watch from the sidelines while the lucky sex-positives parade their sexual indulgences for all to see.
+It also drags in the growth of the porn industry and the rising tide of capitalism.
+The film is a disgusting, little time capsule that resonates not only with 1982, but wrestles with issues and problems that have yet to happen.

 There are equally bizarre and horrific skits that follow.
-Most of the film is just deranged skits where giant pencils fuck secretaries and lesbians perform a 69 to the sound of air raid sirens and marching soldiers.
+There’s one where giant pencils fuck secretaries, and lesbians perform a 69 to the sound of air raid sirens and marching soldiers.

 The worst part is the sleazy and vicious MC, Maxie.
-Between skits he stands on stage and derides the audience.
-He mercilessly taunts them with insults as if their mere existence disgusts him beyond description.
-He is the pernicious super-ego shaming the film’s audience.
+Between skits, he stands on stage and derides the audience.
+He mercilessly taunts them with insults, as if their mere existence disgusts him beyond description.
+He is the pernicious super-ego, not only shaming the sex-negatives, but the film’s audience.
 He is the dominator torturing the submissive.
 He is the voice of the cynical producer who despises his patrons.

-Cafe Flesh does not succeed at being erotic despite all the hardcore sex.
-The film does not manage to be artful or dramatic as a narrative.
-It wants to be avant-guard but only succeeds in being weird.
-As a whole it is a miserable film, but as a document of the 1980’s it provides a pretty vivid depiction of the darker side of urban, American culture.
+Cafe Flesh does not succeed at being erotic, nor does it manage to be artful or dramatic as a narrative.
+It wants to be avant-garde, but only succeeds at being weird.
+As a whole, it is a miserable film, but as a document of the 1980s, it provides a pretty vivid depiction of the darker side of urban American culture.

 The foul MC has turned into a disembodied brain floating in a glass tank.
-It offers up an unceremonious exposition that explains the same premise about the war and the sex-positives which are now called possies and the sex-negatives which are now called neggies.
-Then we cut to a graveyard.
-The Grim Reaper wanders between the grave stones in his hooded cloak carrying his trademark scythe.
+It offers up an unceremonious exposition that explains the same premise about the war and the sex-positives, which are now called possies, and the sex-negatives, which are now called neggies.
+Then, we cut to a graveyard.
+We see The Grim Reaper as he wanders between the gravestones in his hooded cloak, carrying his trademark scythe.

-The Reaper stumbles across a hunky guy who happens to be taking a midnight stroll in the graveyard and so the specter of death drops his cloak and reveals that he is not a man but a woman, or better said a babe dressed in garters and undies.
+The Reaper stumbles across a hunky guy who happens to be taking a midnight stroll in the graveyard.
+The specter of death drops his cloak and reveals that he is not a man, but a woman, to be more precise, a babe dressed in garters and undies.
 The two strangers waste no time in getting it on.
-Fortunately for everyone there is a giant light table in the middle of the graveyard which the couple uses as platform for their escapade.
+For reasons unknown, there is a giant light table in the middle of the graveyard which the couple uses as a platform for their escapade.

-This sequel of the sequel of Cafe Flesh has a very different approach to its depiction of sex.
+This sequel to the sequel to Cafe Flesh has a very different approach to its depiction of sex.
 The sex scenes are much longer and are clearly the main purpose of the film.
-There is an attempt at some kind of eroticism, with sleepy eyes and lascivious lip licking but what truly sets the film apart from its predecessor’s predecessor is the two actors.
+There is an attempt at some kind of eroticism, with sleepy eyes and lascivious lip licking, but what truly sets the film apart from its predecessor’s predecessor is the two actors.

-Both the male and female of the species are highly processed mannequin-like representations of humans.
-Both are completely hairless save for their heads.
-The woman has bleached blonde hair and silicon breasts and her skin is smooth and completely unblemished.
+Both the male and female of the species are carefully manicured, mannequin-like representations of humans.
+Both are completely hairless, save for their heads.
+The woman has bleached blonde hair and silicone breasts.
+Her skin has been powdered and painted so that it is smooth and completely unblemished.
 She looks like a cartoon.
 No part of her body is left unaltered.
 Even her poor little anus is bleached to a lovely peachy pink.
 That just can’t be a fun procedure to endure.

-Only a decade earlier the men and women of the porn industry were wild and wooly, come as your are..
-Now, what was once a hunk of Wisconsin cheddar fresh off the farm, is a homogenized, pasteurized, hermetically sealed brick of Velveeta.
+Only a decade earlier, the men and women of the porn industry were wild and wooly, devil-may-care enthusiasts.
+In Cafe Flesh 3, what was once a hunk of Wisconsin cheddar fresh off the farm, is a homogenized, pasteurized, hermetically sealed brick of Velveeta.

 Cafe Flesh 3 was directed by Anthony R. Lovett.
 You may remember him from such titles as New Wave Hookers Seven, Cap'n Mongo's Porno Playhouse, Facesitters 2, Let Me Tell Ya 'Bout Black Chicks, and White Bunbusters.

 Cafe Flesh 3 changes the premise a little bit.
-The cafe has closed down and Cafe Flesh is now a television show that presents sex vignettes similar to those that used to play live in the old Cafe Flesh.
-There is only one sex positive woman left on earth and her name is Mayhem.
-Unfortunately she suddenly explodes and Cafe Flesh is forced to send a couple of neggies back in time to find a new porn star.
-They find her and the show continues,
+The cafe has closed down and Cafe Flesh is now a television show that presents sex vignettes, similar to those that used to play live in the old Cafe Flesh.
+There is only one sex-positive woman left on earth, and her name is Mayhem.
+Unfortunately, she suddenly explodes and Cafe Flesh is forced to send a couple of neggies back in time to find a new porn star.

-The skits are still weird but they no longer try to emulate the chic of avant-garde performance art.
-The last skit however does deserve a special mention.
-An all American large breasted, blonde, woman dressed in star spangled sequins has a threesome with Thomas Jefferson, Abraham Lincoln, and Richard Nixon in front of a giant presidential seal.
-Like the original Cafe Flesh this sequel seems a bit prescient.
-There is something about three presidents humping miss America that seems to hint at the Trumpocalypse to come.
+The show goes back on air and the skits begin again.
+They are still weird, but they no longer try to emulate the chic of avant-garde performance art.
+The last skit, however, does deserve a special mention.
+An all-American, large-breasted blonde woman dressed in star-spangled sequins has a foursome with Thomas Jefferson, Abraham Lincoln, and Richard Nixon in front of a giant presidential seal.
+Like the original Cafe Flesh, this sequel seems a bit prescient.
+There is something about three presidents humping Miss America that seems to hint at the Trumpocalypse to come.

-I thought I could finally wash my hands of this whole cinematic debacle but regrettably I stumbled across a copy of Cafe Flesh 2.
+I thought I could finally wash my hands of this whole cinematic debacle but, regrettably, I stumbled across a copy of Cafe Flesh 2.
 Actually, upon viewing it, it looked like a VHS copy, of a copy, of a copy, of a copy of Cafe Flesh 2.
-The sound was out of synch, the contrast was blown out and both the image and the sound were fuzzy, but at this point I had to finish what I had started.
+The sound was out of sync, the contrast was blown out, and both the image and the sound were fuzzy.
+But at this point, I had to finish what I had started.

-This one was filmed in 1997 and from the opening credits it seemed that everyone involved used a pseudonym.
-The exposition is a voice over presented by a dancing toy skeleton and a narrator that sounds like Tome Waits on sleeping pills.
+This one was filmed in 1997, and from the opening credits, it seemed that everyone involved used a pseudonym.
+The exposition is a voice-over presented by a dancing toy skeleton and a narrator who sounds like Tom Waits on sleeping pills.
 The premise continued the oddly clairvoyant quality of the film trilogy.
-It explained that the reason there were so few possies left was because most of them had been killed by a pandemic virus.
-Fortunately our narrator, who turns out to be an obese, steam punk, sewage worker, finds a cryogenically frozen possie in the sewers.
+It explained that the reason there were so few possies left was because most of them had been killed by a pandemic.
+Fortunately, our narrator, who turns out to be an obese steampunk sewage worker, finds a cryogenically frozen possie in the sewers.

-Later, when you are watching a latex minotaur with penis horns vigorously “gore” a female matador in a flaming bullring while flamenco blares in your ears, the Ingénue’s words seem like an unheeded warning.
-The matador skit is both the most horrifying and creative of the skits.
-Theres a rockabilly, noir skit, and a wedding ceremony one.
-The wedding ceremony feature two witnesses that seem to prefigure Harley Quinn but after 3 Cafe Fleshes I may have been hallucinating.
+Later, when you are watching a latex minotaur with penis horns vigorously “gore” a female matador in a flaming bullring while flamenco blares in your ears, the ingénue’s words seem like an unheeded warning.
+The matador skit is both the most horrifying and most creative of the skits.
+There's a rockabilly noir skit, and a wedding ceremony skit.
+The wedding ceremony features two witnesses that seem to prefigure Harley Quinn, but after 3 Cafe Flesh flicks, I may have been hallucinating.
 I certainly wasn’t able to follow the plot anymore.

-Having completed the trilogy I feel as though I am finally emerging from an onerous, oderous, tar pit of depravity from which I shall never be cleansed.
-I’m just hoping that after I doze off tonight I will wake up from this “fucked up horror movie.”
+Having completed the trilogy, I feel as though I am finally emerging from an onerous, odorous tar pit of depravity, from which I shall never be cleansed.

 If you enjoyed this article click here for more